pedrosgmagalhaes/drex_smartcontracts/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Credits
-This RealDigital smart contract is developed by Pedro Magalhaes and Iora Labs.
+This RealDigital smart contract is developed by Pedro Magalhaes and Formula Chain.

-Iora Labs is a leading blockchain services provider that specializes in custom blockchain development, smart contract development, and decentralized applications (DApps).
+Formula Chain is a leading blockchain services provider that specializes in custom blockchain development, smart contract development, and decentralized applications (DApps).